Prevent and prepare for outbreaks

 Biosecurity is everyone’s responsibility.
 Even if you don’t work in agriculture, you need to consider the biosecurity requirements for goods purchased online, and when you travel within Australia or return from overseas.

-The Australian Government Department of Agriculture and Water Resources has information about what cannot be sent or brought into Australia.
+The Australian Government Department of Agriculture has information about what cannot be sent or brought into Australia.

 For people travelling within Australia (between states and territories), a guide to interstate movement restrictions is available on the Australian Interstate Quarantine website.